 Commission for a couple of divine divas

 The themes of house, home, and the American Dream of owning one recur so often in my work, it seems natural that people in the businesses of building selling homes would gravitate to it.
 For example, one of my earliest collectors and supporters was the late real estate goddess Jan Sewell.
-Her niece now has possession of the appropriately This is the House You Ordered:
+Her niece now has possession of the appropriately-titled This is the House You Ordered:

 Last year, while I was in the process of scanning old slides and organizing my archives, I posted some older work on Instagram, including this painting: